-Windbreak trees are selected for their quick growth, density, and longevity.
-If you travel the mid-west you can see several examples of these trees along roadways, encircling farmsteads, and even as mid-field wind barriers between crops.
+Windbreak trees are generally selected for their quick growth, density, and longevity.
+If you travel to the Midwest, you will see several examples of these trees along roadways, encircling farmsteads, and even as mid-field wind barriers between crops.
 Windbreaks are cultivated and grown in areas that have persistent high winds and possibilities of erosion; if the soil is light, it has a propensity to blow away.